stephgl07/demo-getcomms/Fulltimeforce.GetComms.API/README.md

 Open [http://localhost:4000/api](http://localhost:4000/api) to test directly using Swagger.

+## 🏗️ CI/CD

+Pipeline is configured on the root path of the repository.
+It is executed when making a push to the "main" branch.

+You can test the deployment result here! => [https://api-getcomms.azurewebsites.net/api](https://api-getcomms.azurewebsites.net/api)

 ## 🛠️ Built With

 - Nest.js 13
 - TypeScript
 - Swagger
 - Github API
+- Github Actions
+- Azure

 ## 🖋️ Authors